Full House (South Korean TV series): Synopsis

-Han Ji-eun (Song Hye-kyo), an aspiring scriptwriter, lives in a house called "Full House" built by her late father.
-One day, her two best friends trick her into believing that she has won a free vacation.
-While she is away, they sell her house.
+Han Ji-eun (Song Hye-kyo), an aspiring writer, lives in a house called Full House built by her late father.
+One day, her two best friends tricked her into believing that she has won a free vacation.
+While Ji-eun is away, they sell her house.
 On the plane, she meets a famous actor named Lee Young-jae (Rain).
-Through comedic events, they get acquainted during her vacation and when she returns, she discovers that her house has been sold to him.
+The couple slowly becomes acquaintances during her vacation, and when Ji-eun returns, she discovers that her house has been sold to him.

-Though they do not get along with each other due to their contrasting habits, they agree to live with each other.
-At first, Ji-eun works as his maid in order to buy her house back.
-However, later, they enter into a contract marriage as Young-jae wanted to make his crush, Kang Hye-won (Han Eun-jung), jealous.
+Although Ji-eun and Young-jae do not get along with each other due to their opposing habits, they agree to live with each other.
+At first, Ji-eun works as his maid to buy her house back.
+However, the couple later enters into a contract marriage as Young-jae wants to make his crush, Kang Hye-won (Han Eun-jung), jealous.
 Complications arise as Ji-eun and Young-jae become attracted to each other.